FAQ

 The International Space Station (ISS) Operations with Virtual Reality Day submerges the participants in the life and work of astronauts in space.

-Using virtual reality technology, the young astronauts can virtually visit the ISS, do a spacewalk, and experience the take-off of the Soyuz spaceship, its coupling in the station, and the daily tasks of the ISS.
+Using virtual reality technology, the young astronauts can virtually visit the ISS, do a spacewalk, and experience the take-off of the Soyuz spaceship, its docking in the station, and the daily tasks of the ISS.

 This experience is designed to teach about life in space, the operation of the ISS, and the importance of teamwork and communication with the control base on Earth, all within a safe and controlled environment that realistically simulates outer space.